Hope for Elderly Leukemia Patients

 Of the four main leukemia types, Acute Myeloid Leukemia (AML) is a surprisingly sneaky and speedy condition.
 The disease can develop in a matter of days or weeks, while any warning symptoms of fatigue, fever and listlessness are easily mistaken for the common cold or the flu.

 Because of AML’s aggressive nature, it traditionally requires aggressive—and immediate—treatment that involves intensive, high-dose chemotherapy and many weeks in the hospital.
 For older patients, however, such grueling treatment isn’t always promising, and many are mistakenly advised that their time and options are limited.
-“Unfortunately, some older people newly diagnosed with AML have been told to decline treatment, say their goodbyes and go straight to hospice,” says Eunice Wang, MD, Chief of the Leukemia Service at Roswell Park Cancer Institute.
+“Unfortunately, some older people newly diagnosed with AML have been told to decline treatment, say their goodbyes and go straight to hospice,” says Eunice Wang, MD, Chief of the Leukemia Service at Roswell Park Comprehensive Cancer Center.

 New therapeutic approaches—available through clinical trials at Roswell Park—can offer older patients with AML better, less rigorous options, and possibly not just more time, but months, maybe even a few years of good, quality life with their loved ones, explains Dr. Wang.

 “These treatments include low-dose chemotherapy regimens, where patients can stay at home with their families and commute to Roswell Park only for transfusions.
 We have other options now in the form of a pill taken once or twice a day that have been associated with longer survival,” says Dr. Wang.
 “Patients diagnosed with AML are generally in their 60s or 70s, and more than half of the AML patient population is over 65.
 The advancements in experimental therapies have made treatment much more manageable, regardless of age.”